Chapter 5 - Buildings & property

 - the rationale behind the proposal

-- relevant plans, drawings or photographs;
+- relevant plans, drawings or photographs

 - a note about how the congregation was consulted

-- a copy of the minute (including voting figures) of the Chaplaincy Council approving the application for the Bishop's Faculty.
+- a copy of the minute (including voting figures) of the Chaplaincy Council approving the application for the Faculty.

-In the case of straightforward applications (for example, an appropriately worded memorial plaque), a Bishop's Faculty will be granted.
+In the case of straightforward applications (for example, an appropriately worded memorial plaque), a Faculty will be granted.

 The committee will normally consist at least of: